 - Include information addressing conduct by supervisors and additional responsibilities for supervisors

-The state law goes into effect October 9, 2018, and employers have until January 1, 2019 to ensure all employees are properly trained.
+The state law goes into effect October 9, 2018, and employers have until that date to ensure all employees are properly trained.

 New York City: